 How chemotherapy is given

-which is attached to your central or PICC line.
-A controlled amount of the drug is given into the bloodstream over a period of time.
-This means that you can go home with the pump, and spend less time in hospital.
+Sometimes, chemotherapy is given through a small, portable pump, attached to your PICC or central line.
+A controlled amount of the drug is given continuously into the bloodstream over a set period of time.